Meet Kim Harless

 Hi, I’m Kim Harless

-This campaign isn’t about one person’s seat—it’s about our shared city.
-I’m here to listen, learn, and roll up my sleeves alongside you.
-Let’s keep building a Vancouver where every voice is heard and every corner thrives.
+As a current Vancouver City Councilmember and now candidate for State Representative, I have stayed true to how I started in service: I’m here to listen, learn, and roll up my sleeves alongside you.
+Let’s keep building a state where every voice is heard and every corner thrives.

 My work is guided by three core beliefs: